 We are open all year round for full weeks or short breaks.
 Electricity, oil central heating and logs are provided.
 A cot, highchair and stairgates are available.
 Sorry we do not allow pets.
-Wifi internet access is available.
+Wifi inteaccess is available.

 Situated in one of the most beautiful and unspoilt valleys in Wales - the Tywi - many of our guests tell us that they spend more time than they thought just relaxing in Caer Beili, spending quality time together and watching country life from the comfort of a chair.
 However, for the more adventurous there is plenty to see and do and despite our rural and peaceful location we are very centrally placed, easy to reach and an ideal spot from which to explore Mid, South and West Wales.

 The quaint village of Cil-y-cwm which has a small friendly pub serving excellent food.
 The village street was once a drovers' road and the cobbled watercourses which used to be filled with water for cattle to drink can still be seen today.
 The village church has fifteenth century wall murals and a yew tree which is at least 1, 500 years old.
 The Methodist Chapel, built in 1740, was the first Methodist Chapel in Carmarthenshire.